 Death Valley National Park

-With 3 million acres of wildlands, this park is touted as the "Hottest, Driest, and Lowest" of the deserts.
+Death Valley has 3 million acres of wildlands and is the largest national park in the Lower 48.
+It is also known as the "Hottest, Driest, and Lowest" of the deserts.
 With stunning beauty, mountain peaks covered in snow, and a beautiful array of life, this park is accessible year-round, with Winter being the preferred time of year for most.

 Great Basin National Park